 Most browsers allow you to refuse to accept cookies and to delete cookies.
 The methods for doing so vary from browser to browser, and from version to version.
 You can however obtain up-to-date information about blocking and deleting cookies via these links:

-Our current focus value is talking about role models, well done to Sam, Cassia, Ethan and Dacre
+Our current focus value is having a growth mindset, well done to Maia, Zack, Esme and Hannah

 Unfortunately not the ones with chocolate chips.

 Our cookies ensure you get the best experience on our website.